Tranquil-Flow/activist-privacy-handbook/README.md

 - Can be incriminating to share
 - Frequently dismissed in legal or asylum proceedings

-**Blockchain isn’t just useful — it’s essential.**
+**Blockchain isn't just useful — it's essential.**
-It’s the **only infrastructure** that makes proof tamper-proof, decentralized, and permanent.
+It's the **only infrastructure** that makes proof tamper-proof, decentralized, and permanent.

 ---